-I grew up with my mum in Bonn.
-Looking back, the most valuable lessons I learned from her.
-She taught me to be open to change, to appreciate friendships, and to treat others with respect.
-It was her, too, who, first, showed me the world of books, and, secondly, the places in which these stories were set: Jamaica, Namibia, Thailand, the United States, to name a few.
+I grew up with my mother in Kessenich, a district in Bonn.
+The most valuable lessons I learnt from her.
+She taught me to be resilient and open to change, to be grateful, and to treat others with respect.
+It was her, too, who showed me the world of books.
+They broadened my horizon.
 If it wasn’t for her, I wouldn’t think about studying in Paris and London.

-After high school, in 2013, I studied political science in Mannheim, the city I had never been to before.
+After high school, in 2013, I studied Political Science in Mannheim, a city I had never been to before.
 Most classes were in English.
-Plus, I would be able to study abroad for a year.
+Plus, thanks to Erasmus, I would be able to study abroad for a year.
 In 2015, I packed my bags and went to Dublin, where I studied at Trinity College.

-In Mannheim, I thought of English as a mere tool to access the academic world; in Dublin, in contrast, I became much more aware of how the concept of “style,” in both written and spoken language, can help bring a message across.
-Suddenly, English – and a language in general – evolved into a form of art, and I started using it outside of the academic world, writing poems and short stories in a language that was not my mother tongue.
+In Mannheim, I thought of English as a mere tool to access the academic world; in Dublin, by contrast, I became more aware of how style, in both written and spoken language, can help bring a message across.
+Suddenly, English – and language in general – evolved into a form of art, and I started using it outside of the academic world, writing poems and short stories in a language that was not my mother tongue.

 What are your study plans for the coming year?

 I am going to study for a Dual Degree in International Development.
-As it combines a wide variety of topics, it is no surprise that my modules focus on different issues: food and agriculture in the global agenda, media and democracy, development economics or preventive diplomacy in Africa.
-I will complete my first master’s degree at Sciences Po in May, but I would love to stay in Paris for the summer.
-Then, in September, I’m off to London to start my second master’s at King's College.
-I am also hoping to further improve my Chinese.
-I started learning it during my three-month internship at the Goethe Institute in Taipei, Taiwan.
+It combines a wide variety of topics and thus my modules focus on different issues: food and agriculture in the global agenda, media and democracy, development economics, or preventive diplomacy and multilateral conflict management.
+I will complete my first master’s degree at Sciences Po in May.
+Then, in September, I’m off to London to start my second master’s in International Relations at King's College.

 What impact do you want to make after finishing your degree?